 The first superhero movie to use CGI sorcery was Spider-Man, back in 2002.
 Audiences were wowed to see Spidey shooting webs from his wrists, performing feats of incredible strength and swinging from heights so great you could get vertigo.
 A new era of superhero films was underway and an entire franchise industry developed.
 Today, the MCU (Marvel Comics Universe) is the most successful movie franchise of all time, with a global box office total of close to $23 billion.

 Let’s face it, a universe composed entirely of virtuous superheroes would be vanilla.
 In fact, without any evil to fight, there’d be no point in having superheroes at all.
 In other words, they need supervillains.
 One of the most iconic has to be Batman’s nemesis, the Joker, with his name derived from the playing card icon familiar to all people who play casino games.
 The Joker behaves unpredictably, the way chance works in casino table games.
 The difference is that people play online poker for fun, but the Joker is deadly serious.
 The relationship between him and the straight-laced Dark Knight generates a strange tension that keeps fans coming back for more.

 Looking for someone to save the day?
 Why not give our superhero slot machines a spin?
 Favorites include:

 - Raiden V Slots

 Unlock the superpower of fun at BetMGM

-You don’t need superpowers to travel to a universe of fun with chances to win real money.
-All you need is a mobile phone and to sign up to play casino games with us here at BetMGM.
+You don’t need superpowers to travel to a universe of fun for chances to win real money playing our superhero games.
+All you need is a mobile phone and to register with BetMGM to play casino games.
 Our online casino has all the entertainment bases covered, from the light-hearted escapism of online slots and variety games to the drama and suspense of live casino table games and online poker.
-Watch as our streaming technology brings the best online casino games to life on your screen, anywhere you feel like playing.
+Watch as our streaming technology brings the best online casino games to life on your screen.